 Applying to the BSN Program

 Applicants to the nursing major must be officially admitted to the University of Nevada, Reno as a prenursing major for the current semester.
 Students who are not currently enrolled at the University will need to reapply.
 Here is more information on applying to the University of Nevada, Reno.

 Students should ensure all program prerequisites are met before submitting an application.
 Please review the 2016-2017 BSN Prerequisite Summary carefully.
 (Looking for last year's version?
 Here is the 2015-2016 BSN Prerequisite Summary.)

 Applications to the University and transcript evaluations cannot be rushed to meet the nursing application deadline.
 Please plan ahead.

 Here are some key details on the selection process:

 - Meeting the minimum qualifications for application does not guarantee admission to the nursing major.

-- Applications to the nursing major will be initially reviewed based on academic performance, ranked highest to lowest.
+- Applications to the nursing major will be initially reviewed based on academic performance and HESI scores, ranked highest to lowest.